pratiman-91/pratiman-91.github.io/_posts/2020-10-07-Getting started with Python and IMDLIB.md

 ![Output Plot](/uploads/2020/10/07/FIG11.png)

-Welocome to the world of Python!
+Welcome to the world of Python!